 As he turned, his washed-out blue eyes looked at the towering building behind him and then towards the skies he had valiantly flown in the years gone by.

 Finally, taking slow, delicate steps, he walked towards a group of men basking in the sun.

-Pat came over to me.
-She pressed my hand into hers.
+Pat walked over by my side and thoughtfully pressed my hand into hers.

 When we had almost reached the car, she asked, ‘Who really was that man?’